BillyLiuKW/ENGG-1340-project-group-137-/README.md

 In each turn, you can choose a move to use.
 You will always move first and the enemy AI will choose a move as well.
 Simpily enter the move number to fight the enemy.
 After defeating an enemy, rewards will be give and you can power up your character throughout the journey.

+## Execution
+Steps :
+1. Type "make" in terminal
+2. Type "./play" in terminal to start the game
+3. After running the game, you can type "make clean" to clean all the files for the project

 ## Identification